-Shareholders' funds amounted to €27,583K at 31 December 2022.
-At the end of 2021, shareholders' funds totalled €29,042K.
-In line with the Company's prudent dividend policy no dividends were distributed in 2022, whilst in 2021 €3,600K was distributed.
+Shareholders' funds amounted to €32,353K as at 31 December 2023.
+At the end of 2022, restated shareholders' funds totalled €27,355K.

-The Company remains strongly capitalised with a Solvency II Capital Requirement ratio of 263% as at 31 December 2022.
-This represents a significant strengthening on the previous year's margin of 236%.
+The Company is well capitalised with a Solvency II Capital Requirement ratio of 240% as 31 December 2023.
+This was achieved despite the fact that under Solvency II equity holdings attract a significant capital charge.

-Systems of Governance
+System of Governance